Start-Up and Support

 How many vacation days will I get?

-Each general practice is unique and the variety of cases conquered in a general practice will depend on the scope of medicine practiced at the facility, whether or not the practice is open 24 hours, or has emergency/ICU staff and personnel.
+Each general practice is unique and the variety of cases encountered in a general practice will depend on the scope of medicine practiced at the facility, whether or not the practice is open 24 hours, or has emergency/ICU staff and personnel.

 The majority of cases in general practice will be orthopedic procedures in otherwise healthy patients.
 This includes (but is not limited to):